OpenSourceEconomics/dcegm/README.md

 solving dynamic stochastic lifecycle models of continuous (e.g. consumption-savings) and additional discrete choices.

-The solution algorithm employs an extension to the Fast Upper-Envelope Scan (FUES), based on Dobrescu & Shanker (2022).
+The solution algorithm employs an extension of the Fast Upper-Envelope Scan (FUES) from Dobrescu & Shanker (2022).

 ## References